-1. Direct or assist individuals who have come into direct contact with hazardous substances, to wash with soap and water.
-Do not use bleach or other disinfectants on potentially exposed individuals (isolation does not apply to widespread airborne releases)
+- Direct or assist individuals who have come into direct contact with hazardous substances, to wash with soap and water.
+Do not use bleach or other disinfectants on potentially exposed skin - 2.
+Remove and contain all contaminated clothes - 3.
+Segregate individuals that have been contaminated "topically" by a liquid from unaffected individuals (isolation does not apply to widespread airborne releases) - 4.
+Provide additional medical attention as needed